- What is irregular menstruation?

 But there may be some women for whom the length of the cycle may exceed 35 days.
 This means the menstruation cycle is not regular, and a woman has irregular menses.
 So, an irregular period is any cycle that would drift away from its monthly cycle, that means the length of the menstrual cycle would keep changing.

-What are the possible symptoms of irregular menses?
+What are the possible irregular period symptoms?

 The symptoms of irregular periods, also called Oligomenorrhea, are: